 As party favors, I had puppy adoptions for the guests.
 I bought each guest a stuffed puppy, and gave them each a leash that I made with paw print ribbon.
 The puppies sat in a basket with their certificate of adoption, ready for each kiddo to fill out and bring home!
 I thought that having a stuffed animal for each kid was a much better idea than sending everyone home with junk that will probably just break and get thrown out.

 Everyone had such a great time!
 Even the big kids.
 They were playing football, running around the park, and everyone munched up all of the goodies.
 The weather was perfect, and the day was just wonderful we had a great time, and Anthony loved every minute of it.
+Anthony loved the cupcakes but I’m on a diet so I stuck to my Blk water and a protein bar.
 It really was the perfect day!

 Nutella Puppy Chow Recipe

 1 box corn chex cereal

 1 cup powdered sugar

 In a large microwave safe bowl, melt butter, milk chocolate, nutella and vanilla stirring every 20 seconds until smooth.
 Be very careful not to over cook your chocolate, or you’ll have to start over again.